-Mobile payments are becoming commonplace, and are making public transport more convenient.
+Mobile payments in smart mobility becoming commonplace, and are making public transport more convenient.
 However, they are not just a convenience - mobile payments can have a major impact on the evolution of public transport.
 For example, promoting cooperation between public and private transport services, allowing social services to support weaker populations, and reducing paper ticket waste.

 Read on to learn how mobile payments are changing public transportation:

 - Cooperation between public transport and private services

 - Supporting social services through mobile transit aid programs